Serials crisis: Profitability

 A 2021 study found that the cost of publishing a journal article to publishers varies from $200 (in a large-scale platform with a post-publication review) to $1,000 (in a prestigious journal with an acceptance rate under 10%), with $400 per article being the average cost.
 Also, when the number of published articles in a journal (such as a mega-journal) exceeds 1000, the fixed costs become less than 1% of the direct costs, and the marginal cost of publishing more articles is very small.
 At the same time, the revenue for most subscription journals is about $4,000 per article.
-That study estimated the average profit margin of academic journal publishers at ca. 55%.
+That study estimated the average profit margin of academic journal publishers at approximately 55%.

 In a free market, such a high profit margin should have attracted numerous competing publishers.
 However, in a traditional publishing market, each research article is unique, and the consumer (reader or subscriber) cannot substitute one article (or journal) for another.
 Instead, the competition occurs on the authors' side: authors have a choice, of where to publish.
 In an open access publishing model, the market forces are appropriately balanced.